-I am just an average twenty something year old who dreamt about doing what I love.
+I am just an average twenty something year old (can say that for too much longer) who dreamt about doing what I love.
 A concept everyone strives for, but a select few live out in their daily lives.

 I always loved the world of baking, and dreamt about it constantly while I was grinding out the 9-5.
 It was a battle.
 A battle I was sick of fighting, but one I was too afraid to wave the white flag at, in fear of failure.

 After months of debate, I conjured up the courage to make a phone call that would forever change my life.
 On the other end of that call, was an admission’s counselor from the French Pastry School in downtown Chicago.
 By the end of the call, I had a tour schedule for my next available day off, and like I said, my life was forever changed.

 I graduated from the French Pastry School in May of 2014 with Honors in La Art De Gateau, a program focused solely on the art of cake.
 I learned from some of the best Cake Decorators in the world.
 With my degree and a recommendation letter from one of my favorite instructors, Chef Nicholas Lodge, I was able to embark on a whole new journey, one that would take me to the other side of the world.

 I was offered the intern position at the prestigious Faye Cahill Cake Design Studio in Sydney, Australia.
 I fell in love with Faye’s work while in school, and couldn’t believe where the world of cake had taken me in just 6 months!